 Kpangba shrugs.
 ‘I don’t know what I’m thinking, ma’am.’

-Googoosh says into her phone, ‘No, don’t get him to call me.
-Get him to speak on your phone.
+Googoosh says into her phone, ‘Yes, get him to call me but on your phone – not his.
 Look, this is urgent.’
 She pauses, listening and replies, ‘No, he must stop whatever he’s doing.
 Nothing is more important than this … no, I can’t tell you anything.’
 She rolls her eyes.
 ‘Right, tell him it’s a UN security emergency and he’s under arrest unless he cooperates immediately.’

 She looks at the others, ‘Getting there … do carry on.’